bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     a bank account number for a financial API.

-The following non-normative example shows the use of both common and API-specific elements as part of two different access `type` values.
+The following non-normative example shows the use of both common and API-specific fields as part of two different access `type` values.

 ~~~